Spencer Torkelson Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners surrender the second-fewest home runs in baseball (92 total, one per game).
+- The Mariners allow the second-fewest home runs in baseball (94 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.